Wavy-Industries/MIDI-Connect-windows/README.md

 - rememeber devices through a device store.
 - auto-connect

 Coding agents are welcome to contribute, but be cautious.
 We won't accept messy code.
-It is recommended to use `opencode`. `Kimi K2` is the recommended model because it balances cost, speed and quality very well.
+It is recommended to use `opencode`. `Kimi K2` (as of 26.01.2026) is the recommended model because it balances cost, speed and quality very well.